 Areas to Stay in Siem Reap

-Angkor Archeological Park is located roughly 5 kilometers from downtown Siem Reap.
-This massive park is home to Angkor Wat and countless other temples, which require at least a day to explore.
+Angkor Archaeological Park is located roughly 5 kilometers from downtown Siem Reap.
+This enormous park is home to the Angkor Wat and countless other temples, which require at least a day to explore.

-Siem Reap offers manifold accommodations situated in vibrant and quieter neighborhoods.
+Siem Reap provides manifold accommodations situated in vibrant and quieter neighborhoods.
+Here are the best areas to stay in Siem Reap:

 Old French Quarter